gemechutaye/gemechutaye.github.io/_pages/about.md

 ## Research Experiance

 I have actively contributed into two research papers.
-In the first paper, my team and I reviewed different class scheduling systems based on Artificial Intelligence.
-Our goal was to improve and optimize the current scheduling process in higher education.
-I had the opportunity to present this paper at a conference, and it will be indexed in IEEE by January.
+In the first research paper, I actively contributed to a comprehensive review of Artificial Intelligence-based class scheduling systems.
+Our main objective was to enhance and optimize the existing scheduling process in higher education by leveraging cutting-edge AI technologies.
+Through an in-depth analysis and evaluation of various systems, we identified key challenges and proposed innovative solutions to streamline and improve the efficiency of class scheduling.
+Our findings and recommendations aim to facilitate a smoother academic experience for both students and faculty members, ultimately contributing to the overall effectiveness of educational institutions.

-The second project focused on recommending music to individuals in the mental health field.
-It utilized a chatbot interface similar to ChatGPT, but specifically designed for providing music recommendations in the context of mental health.
-The purpose of this paper is to analyze the different models, language systems, and neural networks used in previous research, and to establish a link between mental health chatbot applications and music platforms like Spotify and YouTube Music.
-By combining these elements, the aim is to offer an improved solution for individuals who require assistance.
+The second project focused on developing a specialized chatbot interface, inspired by ChatGPT, to recommend music to individuals in the mental health field.
+The goal of this paper was to analyze various models, language systems, and neural networks used in previous research and establish a connection between mental health chatbot applications and popular music platforms such as Spotify and YouTube Music.
+By combining these elements, the aim was to provide an enhanced solution for individuals in need of music-based assistance within the context of mental health.

-Both papers will be available on IEEE and Springer by January and June, 2024 respectively.
+The second paper is in submission and will be indexed on Springer by May 2024.
 If you’re interested to look at please feel free to email me at geme.t07[at]gmail.com.

 <html>